Trip Planner

 Sharing a trip

-How to generate a read-only public link for your trip and what visitors see.
+How to generate a read-only public link for your trip, what visitors see at each stage, and how the emergency privacy model works.

 The shared trip page at /trip/[id] is a public, read-only view of your trip.
 No login is required to view it.